HL7/davinci-dtr/input/pagecontent/specification.md

 If the app is a DTR SMART app (and not a DTR Native App) that it **SHALL** use SMART backend authentication and will also provide a link to the SMART backend authentication process which provides the full protocol and details.

-The PDF may also include prior authorization information, if appropriate.
+The PDF **MAY**  include prior authorization information, if appropriate.
 Information in the PDF is not machine readable, and association with the order or prior authorization request must be done by hand.

-When launched with context of the organization, patient, and user, the app should display a list of open or “in-progress” QuestionnaireResponses for the user to select from, scoped to the patient that is in context.
+When launched with context of the organization, patient, and user, the app **SHOULD** display a list of open or “in-progress” QuestionnaireResponses for the user to select from, scoped to the patient that is in context.
 The DTR app should check both the EHR and the payer server for stored sessions.
 The QuestionnaireResponses on the EHR has a reference to the order which it is linked to, which can be used to search for the correct resource.

-When launched in standalone mode, the app should include the `launch/patient` scope to indicate that the EHR needs to provide patient context.
+When launched in standalone mode, the app **SHOULD** include the `launch/patient` scope to indicate that the EHR needs to provide patient context.
 The app can use the returned patient to search for relevant unfinished sessions.

 Since a patient won’t be in context, the app will need to provide a selection of patients that the user can choose from.
 But this would be from the EHR, currently.